patrickolvera/my-memory-game/README.md

 # My-Memory-Game

+## Just Wanna Play?
+See it live at: [https://matching-game-patrickolvera.netlify.com/](https://matching-game-patrickolvera.netlify.com/)

 ## Overview

 This is a matching memmory game.
 The goal is to flip over a card and match it with an unflipped one.
 When two cards are matched they remain in the flipped over possition.
 When all the cards are matched you win the game.